Bhat-Gurunandan/ajeeb-goa/markdown/chapter10.md

 from Maharashtra addressed the public rallies.
-Some mentions in single-column one-paragraph news reports were sometimes found, about the public meetings held by the MGP. *Gomantak*, owned by another mine owner, Chowgule, appears to have had a policy similar to The Navhind
-Times: Congress, Congress, and more Congress!
+Some mentions in single-column one-paragraph news reports were sometimes found, about the public meetings held by the MGP. *Gomantak*, owned by another mine owner, Chowgule, appears to have had a policy similar to *The Navhind Times*: Congress, Congress, and more Congress!

 The mining lobby of Goa also made attempts to create hurdles in the MGP campaign.
 Bandodkar was extracting the ore and supplying it to the